SHARPEN - Parkinson's Disease Dementia

 Inclusion Criteria

-• Participants with clinical diagnosis of probable PDD - Positive response to levodopa and have been treated with levodopa-based therapies for minimum of one years - Participants must be willing and able to comply with all study requirements - Participants must expect that the participant will be able to remain on a stable regimen of concomitant therapies used for the management of PD and not to introduce new medications used to treat PD (motor or non-motor symptoms) during the study - Participant must have a study partner (defined as someone who sees the participant for more than three hours a day, 5x per week) that is willing to consent and participate in the trial.
+• Adults, age 50 years of older, diagnosed with Clinically Established or Clinically Probable Parkinson's disease according to the MDS Clinical Diagnostic Criteria - Participants with a clinical diagnosis of probable Parkinson's disease dementia ( PDD) using criteria defined in Emre et al., 2007 and in accordance with procedures defined in Dubois et al., 2007 (allowing for diagnosis of PD defined in Step 1 to be according to MDS Clinical Diagnostic criteria instead of the Queen Square Brain Bank Criteria) - Participants must be able and willing to consent to participate in the study and comply with all study requirements.
+If the participant is unable to consent due to limited capacity, a Legally Authorized Representative (LAR) must consent. - Participants and investigators must expect that the participant will be able to remain on a stable regimen of concomitant therapies used for the management of PD and not to introduce new medications used to treat PD (motor or non-motor symptoms) during the study. - The principal investigator, or designee, must have confidence in the participant's ability to reliably use the TNM™ device, and to understand and complete the assessments (provided in English only) within a given on-state. - Participant must have a study partner (defined as someone who sees the participant for more than three hours a day, 5 times per week) that is willing to consent and participate in the trial.

 Exclusion Criteria